 A. No answers or direct advice will be given since the aim of counselling is to help you develop your own insights into your problems.

-We do however make information about other services & agencies available to you in our waiting room.
+We do however make information about other services and agencies available to you in our waiting room.

 10. How do I refer someone for counselling?

 A. Clients can self refer by phoning us on 01424 428300.
 Alternatively you can refer someone to us and we can contact them with information about the service.
-Please remember our services are for people on low income & benefits.
+Please remember our services are for people on a low income or benefits.
 See more information under eligibility and referrals.